Intergovernmental agreements (IGAs) and cooperation

 Greece adheres, in general, to the BEPS guidelines.

 On 7 June 2017, Greece signed the Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting ('Multilateral Instrument' or 'MLI').
-However, Greece has not yet deposited its ratified MLI, and it is not in force for its covered DTTs.
+On 26 January 2021, the Greek Government Officially published Law 4768/2021 to ratify the MLI.
+On 30 March 2021 Greece deposited its instrument of ratification for the MLI with the OECD.

 In 2019, Greece transposed the Directive laying down rules against tax avoidance practices (ATAD) and more precisely the CFC rules, the General Anti-Avoidance Rule (GAAR), and the interest deduction limitation rules, which are in the spirit of BEPS guidelines.